 (h) If, within 30 minutes from the time appointed for a meeting, a quorum is not present, the meeting shall not take place; and it shall be adjourned to a later date and all Members of the Executive shall be given not less than five days written notice of the place, time and day of the adjourned meeting, and the agenda.

-(i) Any Members of the Association have a pecuniary interest in any business arising must declare her/his interest and either leave the meeting or abstain from voting.
+(i) Any Members of the Association having a pecuniary interest in any business arising must declare their interest and either leave the meeting or abstain from voting.

 15. OFFICE BEARERS

-(a) The office bearers of the Association shall be the President, Vice President, Executive Officer and Treasurer, who shall be elected by Members when the office comes up for re-election at the Annual General Meeting.
+(a) The office bearers of the Association shall be the President, Vice President, and Treasurer, who shall be elected by Members when the office comes up for re-election at the Annual General Meeting.

-(b) The Executive Officer shall also hold the office of Vice President.

 15.1 PRESIDENT

 (a) The President or any two other Members of the Executive shall have the power to call a meeting of the Executive.